-The other key ingredient in my feel-good formula — especially during these times of isolation — is getting outside once a day.
+The other key ingredient in my feel-good formula is getting outside once a day.
 That can be tough in the winter, but with the help of a super warm coat, I hope to keep going for walks whenever possible to get a boost of serotonin and vitamin D.

-Now, I make sure I schedule myself a few nights each week where I plan on not making any plans.
-Sometimes I use this time to work on a project I’m excited about like crocheting a sweater or writing a book.
-Other times, I just want to get on my comfiest pjs, cook some pasta, and watch romantic comedies (or 5 hours of Simpson’s reruns).
+Now, I make sure I schedule myself a few nights each week when I plan on not making any plans.
+Sometimes I use this time to work on a project I’m excited about, like crocheting a sweater or writing a book.
+Other times, I just want to get on my comfiest pj’s, cook some pasta, and watch romantic comedies (or 5 hours of Simpsons reruns).

 I’ve always been a planner of organized chaos, juuuust teetering on the edge of control freak.
 I’m the person who buys a house, trains for a marathon, and gets married the same year.
 I thrive off being uncontrollably busy.
 Then 2020 threw a lot of my plans for the year in the trash and there was no way to be “in control.”

-For the first time I finally gave into uncertainty and learned to live without so many expectations and plans.
+For the first time, I finally gave into uncertainty and learned to live without so many expectations and plans.
 I learned to slow down and stop worrying so much about what I expected from 2020 and just took what it gave me.
-Evaluating what I “should” do and want I “wanted” also became easier.
+Evaluating what I “should” do versus what I “wanted” also became easier.
 It also just made me a lot happier.